polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/cryptography/keys.md

 more or fewer depending on what operations the chain expects its validators to perform.

-These different session keys could use the same cryptography, but serve very different purposes throughout your runtime logic.
+These different Session keys could use the same cryptography, but serve very different purposes throughout your runtime logic.
 To prevent the wrong key being used for the wrong operation, strong Rust types wrap these keys, keeping them incompatible with one another and ensuring they are only used for their intended